 Cerro de la Cruz

 If you want the best view in Antigua, then look no further than the “Hill of the Cross” or Cerro de la Cruz.
 From this viewpoint, you can take in the stunning city of Antigua including Volcan Agua.
-The cross at the top of this hill is a symbol that it is devoted to Saint James, the city’s patron saint.
+The cross at the top of this hill is a symbol that is devoted to Saint James, the city’s patron saint.
 Since the city was founded on the day of Saint James (which is July 25th, 1524) then each year the city celebrates him with a feast.
-Be prepared when you go, as it is a thirty-minute walk up the hill and be sure and bring your camera to get that perfect shot.
+Be prepared when you go, as it is a thirty-minute walk up the hill, and be sure and bring your camera to get that perfect shot.

 The Central Plaza Park

-The Central Plaza is the oldest park in the city and it a great place to meet locals and for people watching.
+The Central Plaza is the oldest park in the city and it is a great place to meet locals and for people watching.
 This park was designed as a social gathering place because it lies within the city center.
 This park allows easy access to public transportation, fountains, buildings, and cathedrals.
 However, it is probably not the best place to be at night.
 So keep your valuables close!

 Tangue La Union

 When I came across Tangue La Union, I had no idea what it was!
 Apparently, it was built in 1853 and is a public place for locals to do their laundry!
-Back then, it was a place for people to gather, wash their clothing, and to catch up on all things going on in Antigua.
+Back then, it was a place for people to gather, wash their clothing, and catch up on all things going on in Antigua.

 Today, it is more of a tourist attraction where it may be possible to see a few locals washing their clothing.
-Many locals do no have running water in their homes and so this public washing place is for their use.
+Many locals do not have running water in their homes and so this public washing place is for their use.
 Right next to it is the Tanque La Union Fountain in a gorgeous park with palm trees for a rest.
 So find some shade, and relax as you see the volcanos in the distance when you need a rest from your walking!

 Visit a Stunning Palace

 This stunning Palace of the General, Palacio de Los Capitanes Generales, was used as the colonial headquarters for Central America in 1549.
 It sits in the center square of the city.
-The original building housed offices, a post office, royal office, servant’s quarters, and stables.
+The original building housed offices, a post office, a royal office, servant’s quarters, and stables.
 Three major earthquakes destroyed much of this original palace in 1890 and it needs to be renovated.